 - Vigilance and scanning: feeling keyed up or on edge, exaggerated startle response, difficulty concentrating or "mind going blank" because of anxiety, trouble falling or staying asleep, irritability.

-Panic disorder (DSM-IV) is characterized by recurrent unexpected panic attacks, i.e., a discrete period of intense fear or discomfort in which four or more of the following symptoms develop abruptly and reach a peak within 10 minutes:4
+Panic disorder is characterized by regular panic attacks.
+Panic attacks are relatively short periods of intense fear or discomfort where four or more of the following symptoms develop all of a sudden and reach a peak within 10 minutes:

 - Chills or hot flushes.